 DRG volunteers come from around the globe with various backgrounds and experiences.
 DRG volunteers past and present have agreed to have their name published publicly as shown below.
 For additional questions about the volunteers or to confirm the status of a volunteer please direct all inquiries to firstname.lastname@example.org.

-Volunteers: Aaron Allen, Pedro Bueno, Paul Dokas, Alexandre Dulaunoy, Greg Feezel, Russell Fulton, John Kristoff, Renato Otranto Jr., Jacomo Piccolinni, James Pichardo, Jason Ross, Will Urbanski, Italo Valcy, Scott Vowels and Mike Watson.
+Volunteers: Aaron Allen, Jesse Bowling, Pedro Bueno, Paul Dokas, Alexandre Dulaunoy, Greg Feezel, Russell Fulton, John Kristoff, Renato Otranto Jr., Jacomo Piccolinni, Jason Ross, Manuel Sobredu, Will Urbanski, Italo Valcy, Scott Vowels and Mike Watson.

 The DRG Advisory Council is made up of three industry experts, the DRG leadership team and two representatives from Team Cymru that provide guidance, advice and feedback on DRG activities.
 The DRG Advisory Council currently consists of Roland Dobbins, Greg Feezel, Patrick Green, John Kristoff, Jacomo Piccolini, Joe St Sauver and Jeff Vosburg.